PistonDevelopers/dyon-tutorial/src/getting-started.md

 # Getting started

-Dyon is written in the Rust programming language.
-You do not need to know Rust to use Dyon.
-These two languages are like yin and yang.
-They are very different in some ways, but complement each other.

 Before you can run Dyon programs, you need to do the following:

 1. Install [Rust](https://www.rust-lang.org/en-US/).
 2. Open up the Terminal window
-3. Type `cargo new --bin hello_world`
+3. Type `cargo new --bin <project name>`

-Open up Cargo.toml and add the following:
+Open up "Cargo.toml" and add the following:

 ```
 [dependencies]
 dyon = 0.8.0
 ```

-To start a Dyon program we need to write a little Rust.

 Open up "src/main.rs" and type: